Bean to Bottle

 Cultivation

-The vanilla orchid is an epiphyte that draws nutrients from the air.
+Propagation — The vanilla orchid is an epiphyte that draws nutrients from the air.
 It is propagated from cuttings laid on the ground under support trees and mulched from surrounding vegetation.
-As it grows, each vine is repeatedly looped over its support tree.

 Fig 2.
 Vanilla Planifolia Cutting